beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 #### REST API.

 The global manager exposes a REST web service (REST API) for accepting VM migration requests from local managers.
-The service URL is defined according to the configuration options defined in `/etc/neat/neat.conf` and discuss further in the paper.
+The service URL is defined according to configuration options defined in `/etc/neat/neat.conf`, which is discussed further in the paper.
 The two relevant options are:

 - `global_manager_host` -- the name of the host running the global manager;
 - `global_manager_port` -- the port of the REST web service exposed by the global manager.